-In 2019 Elucidat launched the Learning at Large podcast.
+Two years ago, Elucidat launched the Learning at Large podcast.
 Gathering perspectives from our client base and beyond, the aim was to explore the different ways in which the challenges of learning at scale are being tackled.
-So what can we learn from global leaders delivering transformational learning at scale, and what does this mean for digital learning success in 2020?
+So what can we learn from global leaders delivering transformational learning at scale, and what does this mean for digital learning success in 2021?

 Here at Elucidat, we specialize in scalable digital learning.
 We support large distributed learning teams, who in turn support large volumes of learners.
 And by large, we mean 14 million!
 Typically we’re reaching up to 200,000 learners around the world at any one time.